CTOR-Labs/CTOR-TEAM-TEAM/README.md

 You can see the experiments we've already conducted in our video here:

 https://www.youtube.com/watch?v=WfrPuPsA6v4&list=PLGzY98ucuYxhh0E9pTS-NpaHlWMPgBIqV&index=2

 ## Current Status
-Team‑based functionality is not implemented at this stage.
-The directory contains documentation only and no executable code.
+A gaming platform has been developed that allows for online team games and the recording of game results.

+Educational institutions (Schools and Universities) have the right to copy this product and use it for their own experiments.
+Send us a request through the website, and we will provide full documentation and code.

+A new version of the platform for team mode will be developed in 2027.

-## Potential Future Modules
+## Potential Future Modules 2027

 - team-logic — core logic for team matches
 - team-matches — scheduling and managing team vs. team games
 - team-tournaments — leagues, championships, and team events